secondelecture/seconde-lecture.com/index.md

 title: About Nemo Nebbia
 feature_text: |
   ## Nemo Nebbia
-  A Jekyll boilerplate theme designed to be a starting point for any Jekyll website

 feature_image: "https://picsum.photos/1300/400?image=989"
-excerpt: "Nemo Nebbia is a starting point for [Jekyll](https://jekyllrb.com/) projects.
+excerpt: "Nemo Nebbia, rappeur h:e  a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
 Install it, configure it, tweak it, push it."
 ---

 Nemo Nebbia is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get rolling immediately.
 Install it, configure it, tweak it, push it.